-The primary outside influence upon Vietnamese civil procedure has been from the continental European "civil law" tradition, as opposed to the English-speaking "common law" tradition.
+The primary outside influence on Vietnamese civil procedure has been the continental European "civil law" tradition instead of the English-speaking "common law" tradition.
 Numerous unique features have also resulted from Vietnam's history and circumstances.
 Locally informed, up-to-date advice on an ad hoc basis is essential when managing a case in a Vietnamese court.

 The Vietnamese court system consists of the District Court, Provincial Court, Collegial People's Court, and Supreme Court in Hanoi.
 Most matters involving foreign companies start at the District Court level with an appeal to the Provincial Court.
-However, matters concerning foreign investment, finance, banking, insurance, intellectual property rights, and technology transfer or involving issues with broad implications or which are complicated or technical may start at the Provincial Court.
+However, matters concerning foreign investment, finance, banking, insurance, intellectual property rights, and technology transfer or involving issues with broad implications or complicated/technical may start at the Provincial Court.
 Appeals for these types of matters would be to the Collegial People's Court in Hanoi, Ho Chi Minh, Da Nang, and Can Tho.